Content Creation

 Profile picture

 By default, your profile image is the profile image used by your Google account, but you can change it to something that makes sense for your YouTube channel.
 Don’t get too fancy here because you don’t have a lot of real estate to work with.
-This image will be displayed under all of your videos, but it will be small, so whatever you use should look good at a small size.

 How to start a YouTube channel: profile picture